classroomtechtools/appsscriptsModules/README.md

 # AppsScripts Modules

-Create repos that doubles as an npm module and regular appsscipts project.
+Create repos that double as an npm module and regular appsscipts project.
 Organize your code in modules and namespaces.
 Import other npm modules.

-Your modules are bundled into `Bundle.js` file, exported in a native AppsScript manner, and availble in your project.

-Then, use this repo to make a second project that builds on your first project.
+## Motivation

+The AppsScripts platform is powerful and compelling, but it would be nice to organize our codebase easier and make it more shareable.
+Using this repo and the included scripts, you get a way to make modules and namespaces, unit test them if that's your thing, and reuse them in your other projects.

-## How it works
+## How it woks

+In a nutshell, it utilizes bundling technology with [rollup](http://rollupjs.org).
+The AppsScripts platform is one big long script; bundling allows the developer to break things up into namespaces.

-It defines two directories for coding: `src/scripts` and `src/modules`.
-The former should contain files in an AppsScripts project as normal.
-The latter are javascript files that can `import` and `export`.
-Anything that is exported from those modules is bundled into one file, `Bundle.js`.
+It works by defining two directories for coding: `src/scripts` and `src/modules`.
+The latter need `import` and `export` statements that exposes objects so that the former can use them.

-The Bundle.js file contains some boilerplate code that creates a global `Import` variable, whose properties are those exported from the modules.
+The `Bundle.js` file contains some boilerplate code that creates a global `Import` variable, whose properties are those namespaces as exported from the `src/modules/*.js`.

 Both directories are combined and placed into `build`.
 When you push to the appsscripts project, you push everything inside `build`.